srccon/ssb-handbook/README.md

 - **#patchwork**: report bugs, suggestions, etc
 - **#scuttlebutt**: protocol related discussion

+## Code of conduct

+Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
+By participating in this project you agree to abide by its terms.

 ## About This Handbook

 To view the public handbook, browse to [scuttlebutt.nz](https://www.scuttlebutt.nz)